HugoBlox/hugo-blox-builder/CONTRIBUTING.md

 Code linting and formatting form part of the Continuous Integration process to help catch bugs and code issues in contributions.

-Contributors can also run the flow on their fork of the "Wowchemy Hugo Modules" repo when making contributions (you'll need Node and Yarn to run):
+Contributors can also run the flow on their fork of the "Hugo Blox Builder" repo when making contributions (you'll need Node and Yarn to run):

 ```sh
 yarn install